 Throughout the year any ewe that is finding it hard is recorded as such so that she will be culled at the appropriate time.
 I expect our ewes to milk and raise good lambs to good weights and be in reasonable order themselves at weaning time.
 If not they are culled.
 I expect this irrespective of their size, I say this because it is easy to simply make a claim that smaller ewes are more efficient, but sheep are like people, some bigger ones eat less than smaller ones and live on buggerall, they can be more efficient than a little bugger.
 I cull a reasonable percentage at scanning time, those that are struggling then I put a black tag in their ear and pull them out and put them with the triplet mob.
 This is important as without those black tags, some of those ewes by weaning might look like they have done well, this way they cant sneak through the system and be retained they get culled irrespective of how they look at weaning time.

-The above is basically what we do, it is somewhat intensive, but then we are specialist stud operation and only have 300 acres, if I had 10000 acres I too may do things differently.
+The above is basically what I do, with the large majority still being what is being done at Glenafric.
 Our focus is on breeding rams that the market wants, which means that I don’t let death be the culler, I do it before that occurs.
 I am not trying to do it by using marketing gimmicks, if you want to know something about what we do or what I think, just ask me, you will get a straight up answer, that I can guarantee!!!!

 If there is something that it is unclear or not explained above, then please do not hesitate to email me or give me a call.